AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 ## Using Filters in JOIN Clauses

-If you’re using a filter when performing a join, be sure to apply it to both tables in the join.
-Even if it’s redundant, this will reduce the computational cost of the query and speed up the execution time.
+If you're using a filter when performing a join, be sure to apply it to both tables in the join.
+Even if it's redundant, this will reduce the computational cost of the query and speed up the execution time.

 | **Instead of this...** | **Try this!** |
 | ![](../assets/Join_filters_1.png) | ![](../assets/Join_filters_2.png) |